-Brighton & Hove Albion Women v Manchester City Women
+Six-goal City thrash Brighton

-First Half ends, Brighton and Hove Albion Women 0, Manchester City Women 0.
+Match ends, Brighton and Hove Albion Women 0, Manchester City Women 6.

+Six second-half goals gave Manchester City an emphatic third straight win in the Women's Super League at Brighton.

+Victoria Williams' 48th-minute own goal opened the floodgates, with Lauren Hemp doubling the lead with a fine chip.

 Line-ups